Sleep Apnoea and Atrial Fibrillation Symptoms at Night

 The connection between sleep and Atrial Fibrillation

-Sleep has the potential to influence Atrial Fibrillation (Afib).
-The connection between Afib and sleep can differ significantly from person to person.
 Therefore, it is crucial for individuals dealing with this condition to work closely with their healthcare provider to create a personalised treatment plan that addresses both their cardiac health and their sleep-related concerns.
 Insufficient sleep, characterized by both insufficient duration and disturbed sleep patterns, can potentially play a role in the onset or worsening of atrial fibrillation (Afib).
-Sleep deficiency can trigger inflammatory responses, heightened activity in the sympathetic nervous system, and alterations in cardiac autonomic function, all contributing factors to the development of this condition.
-Additionally, the body’s internal clock, known as the circadian rhythm, may have an influence.
-It is common for Afib episodes to exhibit a daily pattern, with a greater likelihood of occurrence in the early morning hours, possibly linked to natural fluctuations in heart rate and blood pressure throughout the sleep-wake cycle.

-Can Sleep Apnoea Cause Atrial Fibrillation?
+Can Sleep Apnoea cause Atrial Fibrillation?

 Yes, sleep apnoea can be a contributing factor to the development or exacerbation of atrial fibrillation (Afib).
 Here’s why: